KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 The following tools must be installed and present in the PATH variable:

  * Git (for checking out sources)
- * Python 2.7.x (all recent versions in 2.x should work, 3.x is not supported)
+ * Python 3.x (for the build related scripts, some other scripts still use Python 2.7.x)
  * CMake 2.8 (3.6 for Android NDK r17+ builds) or newer

 ### Win32